awhadi/acsp-builder/readme.txt

 5. About tab – helpful links and donation box (no upsells)

 == Changelog ==
+= 1.0.11 =
+* Fix all PHPCS inline-comment punctuation violations across the codebase.
+* Enforce strict type comparisons and Yoda conditions where required.
+* Add phpcs:ignore annotation for legitimate local file_get_contents() usage.
+* Improve nonce generation comment to clarify benign use of base64_encode().
+* No functional changes—only coding-standards compliance.

 = 1.0.10 =
 * Add endpoint testing functionality with "Test Endpoint" button
 * Fix security nonce handling in AJAX endpoint validation